exponea/ExponeaFreeMagento2/README.md

 <h2>Step 3: Install and verify the installation</h2>

--Install by Composer : You can install the module by Composer (If your server supports Composer).
-Please go to the Magento folder and run the command:

-composer require exponea/module-exponeafree

 -Install by uploading files:

 You can download as "zip" file and unzip Exponea Free extension or clone this repository by the following commands: